-Costieres des Nimes Rouge, Maz Caz 2018 $17 (Rhone, France) Organic Syrah, Grenache and Mourvèdre from New York winemaker Michele D'Aprix.
-Medium-bodied, bright, and dry, with raspberry and cola nut.
+Costieres des Nimes Rouge, Maz Caz 2018 (Rhone, France) $17 Organic Syrah, Grenache and Mourvèdre from New York winemaker Michele D'Aprix.
+Medium-bodied, bright, and dry, with rasperry and cola nut.
 Super soft tannins and a long finish.
 The perfect glass of wine to unwind with at the end of the day.